Rootes Group: Business strategy

 William Rootes' particular business skills were in marketing.
-"He was a supersalesman par excellence".
 Rootes brothers' manufacturing business was best known for solid, dependable, well-engineered middle-market vehicles always of attractive appearance.
 Well-known Rootes models include the Hillman Minx, its successor the Hillman Hunter, the Humber Super Snipe and the Sunbeam Alpine.

 William Rootes built the Rootes Group using specific brands for each market niche.

 Management succession

 Following the death in 1964 of Lord Rootes, his son, William Geoffrey Rootes, became the second Lord Rootes and became the new chairman of Rootes Motors.
 On 1 May 1967 Lord Rootes appointed Gilbert Hunt, a Wolverhampton-born business executive, who at the time was managing director of Massey Ferguson in the UK, to be the new managing director of the Rootes Group.
-Hunt's appointment was made with the support of the Chrysler Corporation, which was building its holding and control over the business during this period.
+Hunt's appointment was made with the support of Chrysler, which was building its holding and control over the business during this period.